webdev-cals-arizona-edu/vueaflet/README.md

 # Vueaflet #
 A component driven approach to managing Leaflet objects using Vue and Vuex.
-An attempt to simplify the process of exposing all the wonders of Leaflet in a Vue environment.
-Each component registers its Leaflet object in a Vuex store, granting easy access to your Leaflet objects anywhere in your Vue application.
+Each component registers its Leaflet object in a Vuex store, allowing easy access to your Leaflet objects anywhere in your Vue application.

 **This project is currently in development with ZERO test coverage!
 Use at your own risk :)**